Sea Hunt: Synopsis

 Mike Nelson (Lloyd Bridges) is a free-lance scuba diver, a former Navy frogman, who left the service about four years before the series begins, and member of the United States Coast Guard Auxiliary.
-He is a well-known expert on diving who is often called on for difficult or dangerous projects.
+He is a well-known expert on diving, who is often called on for difficult or dangerous projects.
 He travels on his boat the Argonaut and outmaneuvers villains, salvages everything from a bicycle to a nuclear missile, rescues children trapped in a flooded cave, and other such adventures.
 In the pilot episode, he rescues a Navy pilot from his sunken jet.
 No dialogue was possible during the underwater sequences, so Bridges provided voice-over narration for all the installments.
 Nelson also educated non-diving characters in various aspects of diving and the underwater world.

 The series made frequent references to Marineland of the Pacific, which provided facilities, resources, and technical advice to the production company.
 At the end of each episode, Bridges appeared as himself to deliver a brief comment, which sometimes included a plea to viewers to understand and protect the marine environment, along with gems of wisdom from Bridges' own experiences.
-A number of notable actors appeared on the series early in their career, including Leonard Nimoy, Bruce Dern, Robert Conrad, Ross Martin, Robert Clarke, Larry Hagman, Larry Pennell, Ken Curtis, William Boyett, Jack Nicholson, and Bridges' own sons Beau and Jeff.
+A number of notable actors appeared on the series early in their career, including Leonard Nimoy, Bruce Dern, Robert Conrad, Ross Martin, Robert Clarke, Larry Hagman, Larry Pennell, Ken Curtis, William Boyett, Jack Nicholson, Sal Ponti, and Bridges' own sons Beau and Jeff.